metropolisUI/rolodex/readme.md

 Members Directory
 =========

-_A database of your personal network that allows you to search through a list of people and preview their information on individual cards which integrate with public API's from around the web._
+_A database of your personal network that allows you to search through lists of people and preview their information on individual cards which integrate with public API's from around the web._

 TOD:
 - Installation